pyearthsci/lavendar/README.rst

 Project overview
 ----------------

-The data assimilation routines and minimization are included in fourdenvar.py.
-For the example included in this project you will require an installation of the JULES land surface model, more information on JULES can be found here https://jules.jchmr.org/ model specific routines for running JULES are found in jules.py and run_jules.py.
-The data assimilation experiment is setup in experiment_setup.py with variables set for output directories, model parameters to be optimised, ensemble size and functions to extract observations for assimilation.
+The data assimilation routines and minimization are included in :code:`fourdenvar.py`.
+For the example included in this project you will require an installation of the JULES land surface model (more information on JULES can be found here: https://jules.jchmr.org/ ).
+Model specific routines for running JULES are found in :code:`jules.py` and :code:`run_jules.py`.
+The data assimilation experiment is setup in :code:`experiment_setup.py` with variables set for output directories, model parameters to be optimised, ensemble size and functions to extract observations for assimilation.

 experiment_setup.py
-*******************
+^^^^^^^^^^^^^^^^^^^

 Description of options in here